 In recent years, DCFS’ budget has been consistently reduced.
 These reductions in budget may end up creating more costs down the road.
 For example, foster care costs more to run than adoption.

 Frequent Staff Changes

 DCFS has a new Acting Director named Bobbie Gregg who had been serving as interim director for two months.
 DCFS has had four different chiefs since the start of November of last year.
 Gregg, a former federal prosecutor, promises more transparency and accountability in the department.
 One of her first tasks is to begin regularly publishing data on children who died from abuse or neglect who had previous contact with DCFS.
 The lack of consistent leadership and a consistent message and plan of action can severely jeopardize the functioning of DCFS.

 The Massachusetts' Child Welfare Department has been under attack as the Commissioner of the department, Olga Roche, recently stepped down amid the reports of the deaths of three children who were failed by the system.

 This past month a four-week-old died.
 In the child's case, police told the Massachusetts DCFS in a fax that baby could be in danger, but no action was taken by the department.
 In the two other cases, a two-week-old baby whose family was being monitored by child welfare officials died, and a five-year-old, whose family was also being monitored, was also found dead.

 The Illinois DCFS needs to learn from these horrific Massachusetts examples what the dire consequences are that funding and poor oversight can mean for the welfare of children.

-For more information about family law issues in Chicago, please contact the experienced family law attorneys at Mevorah Law Offices LLC.
+For more information about family law issues in Chicago, please contact the experienced family law attorneys at Mevorah & Giglio Law Offices.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: